 Some vermiculite insulation found in older homes may contain asbestos fibres.
 There is currently no evidence of risk to human health if the insulation is sealed behind wallboards and floorboards, isolated in an attic, or otherwise kept from exposure to the interior environment.
-However, it can cause health risks if disturbed during maintenance, renovation or demolition.
+However, it can cause health risks if it is inhaled.
 For more information visit the Health Canada website.

 Other Health and Safety Considerations

 For information on other health and safety considerations when renovating your home, read the Health and Safety Considerations section of the Natural Resources Canada publication entitled Keeping the Heat In.